sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/available/campaign-ended.md

 ## Event Context

-The Campaign Ended events occurs after a campaign is complete.
+The Campaign Ended events occur after a campaign is complete.

 Some uses cases for this trigger include the following: